Skip to main content

 7 snapshots 234 pages total incremental

 Store complete snapshots including HTML, images, stylesheets, and scripts.
-Every crawl captures the page exactly as it appeared.
+Every crawl captures the page exactly as it appeared in the browser, not a stripped-down approximation.

 FORMATS Flexible

-Store as raw HTML, clean markdown, or plain text.
-Choose the format that fits your archive system and downstream workflows.
+Store as raw HTML (raw), clean markdown (markdown), or plain text (text).
+Request multiple formats in a single crawl with return_format: "raw,markdown" .
+Choose the format that fits your archive system and downstream review workflows.

 Set up incremental archiving

-Schedule weekly crawls of your target site.
-Spider fingerprints every page and only re-fetches content that changed since the last snapshot.
-Pair with webhooks to push new versions directly into your archive storage.
+Schedule weekly crawls.
+Spider detects which pages changed since the last snapshot and only re-fetches those.
+Pair with data connectors or webhooks to push new versions directly into your archive storage.

 Python Node.js Rust Go